 The building and tomb of Mao was very impressively done.
 No one is allowed to take or be in pictures over there are many honor guards about.

-The palace is copious but beautiful and orientally ornate with it’s curved roofs and Gods to keep away the evil spirits.
+The palace is copious but beautiful with Oriental ornate aspects with it’s curved roofs and Gods to keep away the evil spirits.
 The last emperor was young boy and his mother the Dowoga empress really worked for him.
 She sat beautiful and serene behind him and told him what to do.
 He was frightened he sat and cried, He was never allowed out of the forbidden city and was carried from building to building.
 Even his concubines for pushed for and different one was left by his …..(writing becomes unreadable).